Jane Manning

-Jane Marian Manning OBE (20 September 1938 – 31 March 2021) was an English concert and opera soprano, writer on music, and visiting professor at the Royal College of Music.
+Jane Marian Manning OBE (20 September 1938 – 31 March 2021) was an English concert and opera soprano, writer on music, and visiting professor at Guildhall School of Music & Drama and the Royal College of Music.
 A specialist in contemporary classical music, she was described by one critic as "the irrepressible, incomparable, unstoppable Ms. Manning – life and soul of British contemporary music".

 Manning and her husband, the composer Anthony Payne were avid supporters of contemporary British music.
 They founded the virtuoso new music group Jane's Minstrels and many of Payne's works were premiered by Manning and the ensemble.

 Early life

 Manning was born in Norwich on 20 September 1938 to Gerald Manville Manning and Lily Manning (née Thompson).
 She was educated at Norwich High School for Girls, the Royal Academy of Music (graduating LRAM in 1958), and the Scuola di Canto at Cureglia, Switzerland.
 She was promoted to ARCM in 1962.
 She described her musical upbringing as one of a "very traditional background in oratorio and Gilbert & Sullivan".